About Everbloom

 Shipping your occasion flowers to Everbloom

-We want to get started on preserving your flowers while they’re still at their very best, so it’s important that we receive them as soon as possible after your event (24 - 48 hours is ideal).
-We use a unique technique to dry your flowers while preserving their colours, and this process only works if the flowers are not starting to wilt.
+I use a unique technique to dry your flowers while preserving their colours, and this process only works if the flowers are not starting to wilt.
 The way your flowers are handled during this time is also very important, as bruised petals may show up with spots after the resin sets, so it’s best to entrust your flowers to someone who will care for them and get them into water as soon as possible.

 Drying your flowers